 When Italians first spotted the Lamborghini Countach at the 1971 Geneva Motor show, they exclaimed “Countach!”, which means “holy cow!” in Italian slang.

 That’s when Chrysler introduced their first family minivans in 1983.
 The Plymouth Voyager and Dodge Caravan were instantly popular, and competitors followed suit by introducing their own imitations.
-This would later evolve into the popular Town & Country, which sold over 12 million units before it was replaced by the Pacifica.
+This would later evolve into the popular Town & Country.
+The car sold over 12 million units before being replaced by the Pacifica.

-At the time there were a few luxury brands, and smaller manufacturers decided to cater to the luxury market, in which American brands Cadillac and Lincoln reigned supreme.
-Of course, German auto manufacturers Mercedes and BMW wanted to provide buyers with social status on top of performance and quality.
+At the time there were a few luxury brands.
+Smaller manufacturers decided to cater to the luxury market, in which American brands Cadillac and Lincoln reigned supreme.
+Of course, German auto manufacturers Mercedes and BMW wanted to provide buyers with social status on top of performance and quality and make car history.

-Japan’s Honda introduced their luxury brand, Infinity Acura in 1986.
+Japan’s Honda introduced its luxury brand, Infinity Acura in 1986.
 Toyota also entered the Lexus LS400 as a contender against other top-tier luxury brands and it was a huge success in 1989.

 1990s – Birth of the SUV & Supercar culture

 The first vehicle we know today as an SUV was introduced to America in the early 90s.
 The Ford Explorer became popular with suburban families, and basically ended the popularity of station wagons as the first choice in family vehicles.
 Newer models are still being manufactured today, which attests to the importance of the history of the car.

 Technology advanced fast at this stage in automotive history, headed by the McLaren F1.
 At the time, the $810,000 car was the most expensive in the world.
 The road car was slightly modified before it won the 24 House of Le Mans in 1995 where it finished first, third, fourth and fifth.